 Based on Permanence: –

-In this method, Assets are arranged in such an order that the least liquid asset is shown first, followed by the more liquid assets.
+In this format of balance sheets, Assets are arranged in such an order that the least liquid asset is shown first, followed by the more liquid assets.
 Similarly, Liabilities side capital shows first and followed by the long-term/non-current liabilities and then, short terms/current liabilities.

 The following is the Proforma of the balance sheet:-